The Art of Saying "Maybe": A Conformal Lens for Uncertainty Benchmarking in VLMs: Experimentation

 \subsection{Prompting}

-Our prompting strategy employed a three-part structure across all datasets.
-First, we used dataset-specific system messages that established the VLM's role (e.g., "scientific diagram analyzer" for AI2D, "medical image diagnostician" for WorldMedQAV).
-These messages oriented the model to the domain context while maintaining consistent instruction patterns.
+We used a three-part prompting strategy across all datasets.
+First, dataset-specific system messages set the VLM's role, like ``scientific diagram analyzer'' for AI2D or ``medical image diagnostician'' for WorldMedQAV.
+These guided models to the domain while keeping instructions consistent.

-Second, we included zero-shot task instructions that briefly described the upcoming question type without revealing solving strategies.
-For instance, MathVision prompts began with "I will show you an image along with a multiple-choice math question."
-This framing provided context without biasing model responses.
+Second, zero-shot task instructions gave a quick overview of the question type, without hints on solving.
+For example, MathVision prompts started with ``I will show you an image along with a multiple-choice math question.''
+This setup offered context but avoided biasing responses.

-Finally, all prompts concluded with a standardized instruction directing models to "Only respond with the option letter" to ensure consistent output format for uncertainty analysis.
-This standardized approach eliminated prompt variability as a confounding factor in our experiments.
-Complete prompts are provided in Appendix~\ref{appendix:prompts}.
+Finally, every prompt ended with ``Only respond with the option letter'' to standardize outputs for uncertainty analysis.
+This kept prompt differences from skewing results.
+Full prompts are in Appendix~\ref{appendix:prompts}.